Muhlenberg College Copyright Policy

 The Copyright Primer is intended to provide general guidelines for the applications of U.S. copyright law to works created or used on campus.
-See also the Office of Information Technology website (Electronic Communication and Information Access), the Writing Center website (plagiarism), and the Faculty Handbook (ownership rights and responsibilities).
+See also the Office of Information Technology website (Electronic Communications and Information Technology Access Policy), the Dean of Academic Life website (Defining Plagiarism), and the Faculty Handbook (ownership rights and responsibilities).

 Neither the Policy, nor the Copyright Primer, is intended to give specific legal advice and those requiring such advice should refer to the Policy Management section of the Policy.

 For further information about academic copyright, contact Kelly Cannon at Trexler Library.
 For legal advice, contact College Legal Counsel via the Office of the Provost.